cu-cspb-2270-Spring-2022/assignment-vector10/README.md

 ## About This homework

 In this homework you need to write a class named Vector10 which handles some functionalitis for an array of size 10.
-Member functions of this class are give to you in the ''Vector10.h'' and ''Vector10.cpp'' files.
+Member functions of this class are given to you in the ''Vector10.h'' and ''Vector10.cpp'' files.
 There are comments above each function which explain the expectation from each function.

 the unit test file ''test_Vector10.cpp'' has all the tests for this class.
-You must check every TEST_F file in order to figure what is expected from each member function.
-Make sure to check orientation video of the homework in moodle before you start with this homework.
+You must check every TEST_F function in order to figure what is expected from each test function.
+Make sure to check the orientation video of the homework in moodle before you start with this homework.

+You must first implement the ''ValueAt'' and ''PushBack'' member functions since those are required in all the tests.